lenzenmi/btrsnap/README.rst

 snap:
 ~~~~~
 ::

-    usage: btrsnap snap [-h] [-r] [-d] [-k N] PATH
+    usage: btrsnap snap [-h] [-r] [-k N] PATH

-    Creates a new timestamped BTRFS snapshot in PATH.
-The snapshot will be of the
+    Creates a new timestamped BTRFS snapshot inside of PATH.
+The snapshot will be
-    BTRFS subvolume pointed to by the symbolic link in PATH.
+    a snapshot of the BTRFS subvolume pointed to by the symbolic link in PATH.

     positional arguments:
       PATH             A directory on a BTRFS file system with a symlink pointing